genecook/pico_gui/README.md

 5. UNDO - undo the last move made.
 6. NEW - start a new game.

-The _restore_ and _undo move_ options work by replaying the current game or a saved games.
-Makes in interesting _demo_ in its own right.
+The _undo move_ and _restore game_ and options work by replaying the current game or a saved games.
+Makes an interesting _demo_ in its own right.

 Enjoy.